resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 You remove ssh from a security group shared by many servers.
 Will you be able to ssh into any of the servers?

-**Choices**

 1. Yes
 1. No
 1. Only if there is another security group applied to the server that has ssh enabled.

 -- *Slide End* --